 At Shamrock, we’ve had company ping pong tournaments and kickball games.
-And our team does what they need to do during their respective workdays to best manage their responsibilities—for some, that includes taking mental breaks like a social media scroll or a quick game on their phones.
+And our team does what they need to do during their respective workdays to best manage their responsibilities.
+For some, that includes taking mental breaks like a social media scroll or a quick game on their phones.

-Here are a few ways playing games can be good for your workplace environment:
+Here are a few ways playing games can be good for your workplace environment.

-At any age, games help build cognitive skills like problem-solving and memory through the activation of the prefrontal cortex and may also reduce the risk of Alzheimer’s.
+At any age, games help build cognitive skills.
+These include problem-solving and memory through the activation of the prefrontal cortex and may also reduce the risk of Alzheimer’s.

 If management allows employees to self-manage themselves on the job—i.e., taking a break for a quick game in between productivity sessions—that sends a clear message that team members are valued and trusted to manage their work, their way.